 Good returns over the course of your life can make a big difference to how much you’ll have when you retire.
 Of course, no one can predict exactly how investments will perform.
 However, a history of strong long-term investment returns is an good factor to consider when deciding on a fund.
 It can make a difference to the money you have available in retirement.
-AustralianSuper’s Balanced investment option is the best performing super fund over the last 5, 7 and 10 years2.
+AustralianSuper’s Balanced investment option is one of the best performing super funds over the last 10, 15 and 20 years2.

 At AustralianSuper 190 investment specialists, across 4 global offices, manage members’ money.
 We manage over $200 billion of member assets, which lets us invest like no other super fund can.
 Our size and scale mean you have access to some of the world’s best investments.
 Our investment approach is designed to perform better than the broader market and generate better net returns - that's more money into your savings.

 - Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.
 Returns from equivalent investment options of the ARF and STA super funds are used for periods before 1 July 2006.

 - SuperRatings Fund Crediting Rate Survey, SR50 Balanced (60-76) Index to 31 March 2022.
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.